Stephen Sizer: Allegations of antisemitism and misconduct (2012)

 Sizer was accused in 2012 of linking from his Facebook profile to an article on an anti-Jewish American site espousing Holocaust denial called The Ugly Truth, which features cartoons celebrating Holocaust deniers and states that Israel is responsible for the wars in Iraq and Afghanistan.
 Sizer deleted the link in January 2012 after The Jewish Chronicle pointed out the link to him, reputedly two months after he had first been informed of the problem.

 After complaints about his link to The Ugly Truth, Sizer's diocesan bishop, Christopher Hill, defended him.
 Hill believed posting the link could have been an accident, and insisted that Sizer "repudiates anti-Semitism and Holocaust denial" and was just drawing attention to an article about potential military action by Israel against Iran.
 After referring to Sizer's Facebook post, Nick Howard asserted in an article for the Standpoint issue of January–February 2012 that, given Sizer's statements on Press TV and elsewhere, the link made on his Facebook page is not an isolated, or "uncharacteristic", incident.

 Several prominent people wrote to the Bishop of Guildford, Christopher Hill, in Sizer's defence.
-Amongst them was Rabbi Professor Dan Cohn-Sherbok, emeritus professor of Judaism at Aberystwyth University, who wrote, "I have been disturbed to read about the allegations made against Stephen Sizer.
+Amongst them was Dan Cohn-Sherbok, emeritus professor of Judaism at Aberystwyth University, who wrote, "I have been disturbed to read about the allegations made against Stephen Sizer.
 These are, I believe, completely without foundation: there is simply no evidence that he is an antisemite.
-It would be a mistake… to construe Stephen Sizer's political criticisms as evidence of antipathy against Jews."
+It would be a mistake... to construe Stephen Sizer's political criticisms as evidence of antipathy against Jews."
 The then-backbench Labour Member of Parliament Jeremy Corbyn wrote to Andrew Hill, Sizer's bishop, around April 2012.
 In his letter, Corbyn described Sizer's link as being "a technical oversight" and that those criticising Sizer were politically motivated and were "intent on discrediting the excellent work that Stephen does in highlighting the injustices of the Palestinian Israeli situation".
 They were, wrote Corbyn, "part of a wider pattern of demonising those who dare to stand up and speak out against Zionism".